• Home

 combo chart in Excel

-You can click on Settings on top of the interface then in the property section open Chart Drawing and the select “Value Based” and then click on Apply.
+You can click on Settings on top of the interface then in the property section open Chart Drawing and select “Value Based” and then click on Apply.

 combo chart in Excel